 Download the reading and watch list here.

-CCA Derry~Londonderry invites you to join us for an online seminar series accompanying the launch of the exhibition Irish Modernisms.
+CCA Derry~Londonderry held a series of online seminars to accompany the exhibition Irish Modernisms.
 The exhibition and seminar series have been co-curated by Catherine Hemelryk (CCA Derry~Londonderry) and Matthew Retallick (Manchester School of Art).
-To coincide with the new exhibition Irish Modernisms: legacies of modernism in the North, the CCA Derry-Londonderry invites you to a series of mid-week talks and discussions which examine the legacy of Modernism.
-Starting with the island of Ireland, the geographical reach will expand over the weeks to explore global contexts.
-This series will culminate in a publication, which will be available through the CCA Shop.
+Starting with the island of Ireland, the geographical reach expanded over the weeks to explore global contexts and a publication will be available later in the year through the CCA Shop.

 This seminar series has been made possible through a bursary award from the British Art Network.